simplesmiler/vue-clickaway/README.md

 };
 ```

+## Notes

+1. `require('vue-clickaway/mixin')` was the recommended syntax prior to `1.1.0`.
+   Although this syntax is still supported, it is recommended to use `import`
+   syntax for es6 and `require('vue-clickaway').mixin` for common-js.
+2. A version for `vue@^0.12.9` is not supported, but is availabale as
+   `vue-clickaway@0.1`.

 ## Caveats

 1. Pay attention to the letter case. `onClickaway` turns into `v-on-clickaway`,
    while `onClickAway` turns into `v-on-click-away`.
-2. Before vue 1.0 views were able to inherit assets from the parent views,
+2. Prior to `vue@1.0` views were able to inherit assets from the parent views,
    which made it possible to define the directive on the root view
    and have it available across the whole view hierarchy.
-   Since 1.0 this is not possible.
+   Since `vue@1.0` this is not possible.
 If you still want to define the directive
    application-wide, you should `Vue.directive('on-clickaway', onClickaway);`
    in your application entry point.
 But bear in mind that this introduces
    implicit dependency for your components, making them less reusable.
-3. A version for `vue@^0.12.9` is not supported, but is availabale as
-   `vue-clickaway@0.1`.

 ## License